|In Memoriam – Glyn Salton-Cox

 Starting with an excerpt from one of the West’s earliest texts, The Myth of Gilgamesh, this course will explore the often-ignored literary and cultural history of the natural world.
 In addition to being an introduction to literature and the environment, we will also be considering philosophy, history, religion, and culture from an environmental perspective.
 Thus, this course also provides an introduction to the environmental humanities, including environmental history, eco-philosophy, eco-theology, eco-art history, architecture and the environment, and (through the course’s films) environmental media studies.

 Interested in what students think of this lecture?
-Professor Hiltner has published all of the student evals for the last time that this course was taught (Fall 2018) to his personal website.
+Professor Hiltner has published student evals for previous years that this course was taught to his personal website.

-Startling in the Fall of 2019, this course satisfies the following three UCSB General Education (GE) requirements: Area E (Culture and Thought), Area G (Literature), and the European Traditions Requirement.
-In previous years (i.e. Fall of 2018 and before), Eng 22 only satisfied the Area G requirement.
+This course satisfies the following three UCSB General Education (GE) requirements: Area E (Culture and Thought), Area G (Literature), and the European Traditions Requirement.